StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb6a-the-study-of-the-christian-walk-group-study/_index.md

 <!-- --- -->

-#### Accept God's forgiveness {#confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall-accept-god-s-forgiveness}
+#### Accept God's forgiveness {#confession-forgiveness-avoiding-self-loathing-and-reorienting-towards-god-after-we-fall-accept-gods-forgiveness}

 {{< properties
 stags="Forgiveness > Even if Jesus paid it all, it can be hard for us to embrace the forgiveness as we ought"